BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 ### Bayesian AB Testing

+Based on work at: https://www.countbayesie.com/blog/2015/4/25/bayesian-ab-testing

 Code repository that visualizes simulated beta distribution histogram and ecdf plots on the same chart via ggplot2 in R.

-Useful to contruct A/B tests in practice to measure simulated distributions and potential effect sizes.
+Useful to measure click-through rate like A/B tests to visualize distribution of possible effects, as well as the probability that the test CTR >= control CTR

 ### Example Plot Output